 The story of the rich man and Lazarus (Luke 16:19-31) displays clearly the temporary nature of riches.
 The rich man enjoyed great luxury in life, but spent eternity in hell because of his greed and covetousness.
 Lazarus suffered the indignities of extreme poverty, but was comforted in heaven forever.
 Jesus Himself left His throne in heaven in order to take on the lowly form of a poor man.
 Paul said of Him, “For you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sakes he became poor, so that you through his poverty might become rich” (2 Corinthians 8:9).

 At some point, as Christians we must ask ourselves: What are we really doing here in this temporary place?
 Where is our heart (Luke 12:34)?
 Are we really denying ourselves?
 Are we really giving sacrificially as did the poor widow?
 To follow Jesus is to take up our cross.
 This means to literally give our total lives to Him, unencumbered by the riches of this world.
 As Jesus put it in the parable of the sower, “The one who received the seed that fell among the thorns is the man who hears the word, but the worries of this life and the deceitfulness of wealth choke it, making it unfruitful” (Matthew 13:22).

 It is those thorns, “the worries of this life” and the “deceitfulness of wealth,” the not-so-subtle tools of Satan, that lure us away from God and His Word.
-In essence, the Scriptures paint for us a vast contrast between those who are poor yet rich in Christ and those who are rich yet without God.
+In essence, the Bible paints for us a vast contrast between those who are poor yet rich in Christ and those who are rich yet without God.